sd2beatles/MySQL-recipe-in-English-/chapter_8.md

 ### 4) Avoiding Recursive and Lengthy Subquries
 In mangaing somewhat complicating quries, repeating the same subquires over and over seems to be inevitable.
 It thie repetitive code appears often in our code, it would be unpleasant and hard for readers to catch up the lines, leading to thier lower readability.
-Thefore, CTE which stands for Common TABLE Expression kicks in to deal with this issue -simplifying complex joins and subqueries.
+Thefore, CTE ,which stands for Common TABLE Expression, kicks in to deal with this issue -simplifying complex joins and subqueries.

 CTE follows the below caluse
  _"with <talbe name> AS (SELECT ~)"_